Apply for Housing: FAQ

 Can I have a member of the opposite sex as a roommate?

 Yes, but only in University Apartments.
-Students who wish to have a roommate of the opposite sex must contact the Housing Office at email@example.com for further instructions.
+Students who wish to have a roommate of the opposite sex must contact the Housing Office prior to the start of the lottery times for further instructions.

 Am I required to have a meal plan?